Psychiatric Injury Compensation

 In addition to compensation for psychiatric and physical injuries claimants can also recover all consequential loss provided it can be proved that they are a direct result of the accident that resulted in the injuries.
 This usually includes claims for damage to property, medical expenses and loss of income.

-If you would like to make a claim for psychiatric injuries following an accident that was not your fault then you should seek the advice of an experienced personal injury solicitor in Bradford who will deal with your case on a no win no fee* basis.
+If you would like to make a claim for psychiatric injuries following an accident that was not your fault then you should seek the help of an experienced personal injury solicitor in Bradford who will deal with your case on a no win no fee* basis.
 Personal Injury Claims Bradford lawyers can assist.
 This means you can focus on your recovery and your compensation claim without having to worry about expensive legal fees.

 Any compensation claim should be brought within three years of the date of the accident or in the case of a child before their 21st birthday.
 Any claim brought outside of this time will require special permission from the Court which will only be granted in very limited circumstances.